scheinerman/LabelMaker.jl/README.md

 "label-000002"
 ```

-### Label exhaustion
+## Label Repetition

+Integer labels should be unique unless there are more than `2^64` calls to `next_label!`.

+For string labels the user should provide enough padding to ensure an adequate supply of labels.

-Note that when the paddig is set to `6`, the largest label number is `999999`.
+For example, when the padding is set to `6`, the largest label number is `999999`.
 Any further calls to `next_label!` results in an error.
 For example:
 ```
 julia> L = StringLabel("short-", 1);